adamliter/adamliter.org/_posts/2013-07-01-latex-macros-for-typesetting-semantics.md

 nav_node: blog
 ---

+* * *
+**Update**: This blog post was updated on 2014.06.02, as the macros now exist on GitHub.
+* * *

-Here's a [link to documentation][SemDocumentation] for LaTeX macros that I&mdash;with the help of Alan Munn's [answer on TeX.SX][AlanAnswer]&mdash;have written in order to make the typesetting of semantic denotations and computations both easier and more readable.[^1] Suggestions and improvements are more than welcome.
+Here's a [link to documentation][lingsemDoc] for LaTeX macros that I---with the help of Alan Munn's [answer on TeX.SX][AlanAnswer]---have written in order to make the typesetting of semantic denotations and computations both easier and more readable.[^1] Suggestions and improvements are more than welcome.
+The source code for macros is available on [GitHub][GitHub], so if you want to contribute feel free to fork the repo and/or submit a pull request.
+Alternatively, if you just want to suggest an improvement, feel free to open an issue in the [issue tracker][issues].

 * * *